Designed to

 These micro-choices run on mental shortcuts that worked before.
 Yet, when context shifts, those shortcuts can produce outcomes you did not expect

-Applied behavioral science for communications teams ↗
+Behavioral science for teams ↗

 The real enemy in the room